imkarimkarim/imkarimkarim/README.md

  </p>

 <p>
-- 📚 &nbsp;I’m currently learning stuff and building resume
+- 📚&nbsp;&nbsp;I’m currently learning stuff and building resume
 <br>
-- ⚡ &nbsp;The main project that im working on is <a href="https://github.com/goje-softwares/">goje</a>
+- ⚔️&nbsp;&nbsp;The current project that im working on is <a href="https://github.com/goje-softwares/">goje</a>
  <br>
-- 💻 &nbsp;Also im looking for "freelace/part time" jobs.
+- 💰&nbsp;&nbsp;Also looking for "freelace/part time" jobs.
- so if you know about one please let me know🙏🏻
+ so if you know one please let me know 🙏
 </p>

 <br>